Need to file a tax extension? What happens to your missing stimulus money if you do

 Can I claim my missing stimulus money if I file a tax extension?

 Yes.
-But you should know the only way you'll get your missing stimulus money is by filing a Recovery Rebate Credit on your taxes -- even if you're not usually required to file taxes.
+But you should know the only way you'll get your missing stimulus money is by claiming a Recovery Rebate Credit on your tax form -- even if you're not usually required to file taxes.
 So the longer you wait to file, the longer it'll take to get your tax refund, which will include your missing stimulus payment.

 When will I get my tax refund either way?